Maximize Your Savings: Life Insurance Tax Benefits in India

 • Critical Illness Rider: Premiums paid for this rider are eligible for tax deductions up to ₹25,000 (₹50,000 for senior citizens).

-• Accidental Death Benefit: The payout is tax-free under Section 10(10D)*.
+• Accidental Death Benefit: The payout is tax-exempt under Section 10(10D)*.

 By adding these riders, you not only enhance your insurance coverage but also get extra tax savings!